** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 When creating a new process, it will automatically be titled “LW-2021-09-001 ‘description entered’ “ (for the first process in September).
 The following one will be named “LW-2021-09-002 ‘description entered’ “, etc. If by the end of September there are 999 Lab Works, counting will start again from 001.
 The first Lab Work in October will be titled “LW-2021-10-001 ‘description entered’ “.

-You cannot have more than one PATTERN() formula in one expression. i.e. PATTERN('YYYY') + PATTERN('NNN') is not a valid expression.
+You cannot have more than one PATTERN() formula in an expression. i.e. PATTERN('YYYY') + PATTERN('NNN') is not a valid expression.
 If you need to join two patterns, write the expression in two separate fields, and concatenate the strings in a third.

 The value of KEY_PATTERN will reset with the change of KEY.
 If the configurator decides to return the previous KEY in the calculation, the pattern will continue to calculate from the last value that KEY returned before the change is made.

-RelatedToFormulation + KEY_PATTERN(RelatedToFormulation + ' ', 'N.N')
+RelatedToFormulation + KEY_PATTERN(RelatedToFormulation + '', 'N.N')

-Under Lab Work Stage, under the Records tab, choose the Characterization Tests and in the Naming Pattern use the value of the field CharacterizationKeyNumber.
+Under the Lab Work Stage, under the Records tab, choose the Characterization Tests and in the Naming Pattern use the value of the field CharacterizationKeyNumber.
 This way, if you have more Characterization Tests records created for the same RelatedToFormulation field value, they will have different names.
 The difference will be in the number given by the KEY_PATTERN function: 0.1, 0.2, 0.3, etc.

-In Alchemy Lab final Products receive a number based on the Product Type.
-Product Number is an alphanumeric field with the calculation ProductType + KEY_PATTERN(ProductType, 'NNN').
-However, the new R&D director decided that the Product should receive a number based on the Industry Type where it is applied.
-In that case, the new calculation in the Product Number field will be IndustryType + KEY_PATTERN(IndustryType, 'NNN').
 The first new product will have the number 001 for a certain Industry Type no matter if it is from the Product Type where the next number would be 029.
 The reason is that KEY is changed.

 After a while the new R&D director realized that the previous product naming convention was more efficient.
 He asked a configurator to change Product Numbers so they again depend on the Product Type.
-After a calculation in Product Number is returned to ProductType + KEY_PATTERN(ProductType, 'NNN') numbers will count from the number where they stopped before the change was made (the product from the certain type will have the number 030).
+After the formula expression in Product Number is returned to

 STAGE_COMPLETED_BY(Tag[SalesDirector])

-- returns true if the stage was completed by a user with tag SalesDirector;
+Returns true if the stage was completed by a user with tag SalesDirector.

 RUN_COUNT(Stage[Review])

-- returns the number of runs for the stage Review;
+Returns the number of runs for the stage, Review.

 var a = { “unitType”: { “value”: unitTypeValueVariable, “unit”: